St Luke's Hospital Nursing Home

 The 5 points available are broken down as follows:

-• ii) 1 point is available for the number of Positive Reviews reaching 20% of the registered maximum number of service users in the last 24 months.
+2. 1 point is available for the number of Positive Reviews reaching 20% of the registered maximum number of service users in the last 24 months.
 If this number is partially reached, then that proportion of 1 point is given. eg a Care Home registered for a maximum of 50 service users has to reach 10 Positive Reviews to receive 1 point, if it has 7 reviews it will receive 0.7 points.
-20% of the 63 registered maximum number of service users is 12.6.
-11 Positive Reviews ÷ 12.6 = 0.873
+20% of the 63 registered maximum number of service users is 12.6, which has been reached with 18 Positive reviews.
+Points = 1

 Care Quality Commission (CQC) Rating